-E. Field Assessments15
+E. Field Assessments

-The Designated Utilities16 maintain program integrity through the Field Assessment process consisting of routine and systematic assessment activities to support quality installations and assure that Participating Contractors comply with Program rules as described in the New York State Clean Heat Statewide Heat Pump Program Quality Policies and Procedures Manual.17 Con Edison will administer an inspections process to provide increased oversight on Participating Contractors as described in the Con Edison Program Manual.
+The Designated Utilities maintain program integrity through the Field Assessment process consisting of routine and systematic assessment activities to support quality installations and assure that Participating Contractors comply with Program rules as described in the New York State Clean Heat Statewide Heat Pump Program Quality Policies and Procedures Manual.
+Con Edison administers an inspection process to provide increased oversight on Participating Contractors as described in the Con Edison Program Manual.
 Both the Designated Utilities and Con Edison will administer quality assurance and quality controls protocols through the duration of the Clean Heat Program.